-This massive city in East Europe’s Balkan Peninsula has so much history, amazing architecture, surprisingly good party scene, hidden alleys, RAD cafes and a very hip fashion scene!
+Bucharest is a massive city in East Europe’s Balkan Peninsula.
+It has so much history, amazing architecture, a surprisingly good party scene, hidden alleys, cool cafes, and a very hip fashion scene!

 Wait, you’re going to ask – aren’t most of the Eastern European capitals like this?
 Well, Bucharest is a little different because everything feels grander.